GJNorman/PicScript/README.md

 ### Applications
 As a learning or debugging Tool

-Commercial use in these conditions:
-- ICSP not an option
-- Cost of external Memory chip not an issue
-- Need more than 512 Instructions
-- Some way of reprogramming external memory chip
-- Slower execution not an issue

 ### How it works

 The program has a software I2C implementation (Master mode)